pravega/pravega/documentation/src/docs/deployment/configuration-and-provisioning.md

 Following with the proposed example, we need to configure the above parameters as follows.
 First, assuming that our Zookeeper cluster is up and running at `zookeeper-service:2181` (no dependencies here), the first step is to deploy Bookkeeper.
-The most important parameter to configure in Bookkeeper is `metadataServiceUri`, as dictates the metadata location of Bookkeeper Ledgers, which is required by Pravega.
+The most important parameter to configure in Bookkeeper is `metadataServiceUri`, as it dictates the metadata location of Bookkeeper ledgers, which is required by Pravega.
 Thus, in our cluster we need to configure `metadataServiceUri` as:
 - `metadataServiceUri=zk+hierarchical://zookeeper-service:2181/<bookkeeper.ledger.path>`

 The value assigned to the `metadataServiceUri` ensures that Bookkeeper will store the metadata of ledgers in the location that Pravega expects (i.e., `bookkeeper.ledger.path`).
-If you want to use an existing Bookkeeper cluster for Pravega, then you will need to set `bookkeeper.ledger.path` withthe value where that Bookkeeper cluster is already storing the metadata of ledgers.
+If you want to use an existing Bookkeeper cluster for Pravega, then you will need to set `bookkeeper.ledger.path` with the location at which the Bookkeeper cluster is already storing the metadata of ledgers.

 With Bookkeeper up and running, we need to configure the rest of parameters in Pravega.
-First, both the Controller and the Segment Store should point to the Zookeeper service:
+First, both the Controller and the Segment Store services should point to the Zookeeper service:
 - `[pravegaservice.zk.connect.uri|controller.zk.connect.uri]=zookeeper-service:2181`

 Note that both properties should be configured given that Pravega currently separates the configuration for Controller